ces-unsw-edu-au/fireveg-db-imports/README.md

 ### SQL structure of the database

-:dart: [This repository](https://github.com/ces-unsw-edu-au/fireveg-db-imports) contains several [Jupyter notebooks](https://jupyter.org/try) with code and instruction to perform several tasks in the database.
+:dart: [This repository](https://github.com/ces-unsw-edu-au/fireveg-db-imports) contains several [Jupyter notebooks](https://jupyter.org/try) with code and instruction to populate and manage the database.

 Visualisation of the notebooks is possible in GitHub, or in the [Jupyter Notebook Viewer](https://nbviewer.org/).